Power company warns people to stay safe doing DIY

 Today (16/04/2020 ) the UK’s biggest electricity distributor is urging people to remember the potential dangers from power cables both inside and outside their homes.

-Safety is really important to UK Power Networks, which distributes power supplies across London, the South East and East of England to almost 20 million people, and advisors are urging that care must be taken when doing a range of odd jobs in and around their homes.
+Safety is really important to UK Power Networks, which distributes power supplies across London, the South East and East of England to almost 20 million people, and advisors are urging that care must be taken when using tools to do a range of odd jobs in and around their homes.

 Key advice for specific gardening and DIY tasks includes: